texastribune/data-visuals-guides/kit-setup.md

 All of the commands are the same for feature stories.
 The difference is you start with an entire article.

 We use a Google doc to house the text for feature stories.
-Here's a [good example of one](https://docs.google.com/document/d/1CLKjPANEVPMOMPdjX-nrw8DetFXe__zPWeaqx8iQCZs/edit).
+Here's a [good example of one we created for a story](https://docs.google.com/document/d/1CLKjPANEVPMOMPdjX-nrw8DetFXe__zPWeaqx8iQCZs/edit) and here's a [the feature article template](https://docs.google.com/document/d/1B_jhK1r75fMZVQev8BGU60dgjh1ffE0AxNDZz5dl-RQ/edit).

 We use `archieML` to  convert the text into json.
 Like graphics, we `data:fetch` them in the same way and the data is put into the `data/data.json` file.

+#### Github

+One important difference between a graphic and a feature page is feature pages get their own Github repos.
+To do this, you will need to run the [create command](https://github.com/texastribune/data-visuals-create) outside of the `newsapps-dailies` repo.
+Make you include `feature` instead of `graphic` when running create.
+After this is run, you will then need to go to Github and create [a new repo](https://github.com/organizations/texastribune/repositories/new) inside the `texastribune` organization.
+Follow the instructions for setting up a Git repo inside an existing directory, which you made when you ran `create`.

+Here's an example of a [final, feature repo](https://github.com/texastribune/feature-asset-forfeiture-2019-05).

+#### Deploy

 Once you are ready for the story to go live, make sure you change the `bucket` in the `project.config.js` from moose to apps.
 Here's what it [should look like](https://github.com/texastribune/feature-asset-forfeiture-2019-05/blob/master/project.config.js#L14) when you're done.